 PeaceHealth is seeking a Provider Coding Specialist II for a Full Time, 1.00 FTE, Day position.
-Hourly compensation starts at $28.34, more depending on experience.
+Hourly compensation is $29.48 – $44.22; hiring rate dependent on qualifications and professional experience.

 This position will be performed fully remote.
 If telecommuting, PeaceHealth will provide the caregiver with necessary computer equipment.
 It is the responsibility of the caregiver to provide Internet access.

 ***Must reside in Washington, Oregon, Texas or Alaska.***

 This position is responsible for ensuring accurate and consistent procedural/diagnostic coding and documentation, providing specialty procedural review/auditing services, and proactively coding regulatory information and education.